kontent-ai/delivery-sdk-net/docs/caching-guide.md

 - Scalable to large datasets
 - Can be managed independently

-**Note:** The SDK stores raw JSON payloads in distributed caches and rehydrates on read.
+**Note:** The SDK stores raw JSON payloads in hybrid caches and rehydrates on read.
 This avoids circular reference serialization issues and keeps payloads portable across instances.

-Built-in distributed invalidation uses dependency tags through [FusionCache](https://github.com/ZiggyCreatures/FusionCache).
+Built-in hybrid cache invalidation uses dependency tags through [FusionCache](https://github.com/ZiggyCreatures/FusionCache).
 If a FusionCache backplane is configured, invalidations are propagated to other nodes to keep local caches coherent.

 > [!NOTE]
-> **FusionCache hybrid mode limitation:** When using distributed caching, FusionCache operates in hybrid (L1+L2) mode but [currently stores the same serialized format in both layers](https://github.com/ZiggyCreatures/FusionCache/issues/321).
+> **FusionCache hybrid mode limitation:** When using hybrid caching, FusionCache operates in hybrid (L1+L2) mode but [currently stores the same serialized format in both layers](https://github.com/ZiggyCreatures/FusionCache/issues/321).
 This means the L1 memory layer also holds raw JSON rather than hydrated objects, so every cache hit goes through rehydration.
 For most workloads the rehydration cost is negligible.
 If your scenario demands maximum read throughput, use `AddDeliveryMemoryCache` (pure L1, hydrated objects, no rehydration overhead).

 **Cons:**
 - Network latency (still faster than API calls)